Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 CRYPT 29
 Baron Eisglaze Driif
+____

-Opening the door causes the air around you to turn as cold as the coldest hell you can imagine.
-Every surface inside the crypt is covered with thick, brownish mold.
+"Opening the door causes the air around you to turn as cold as the coldest hell you can imagine.
+Every surface inside the crypt is covered with thick, brownish mold."
+____
 A patch of brown mold (see "Dungeon Hazards" in chapter 5, "Adventure Environments," of the Dungeon Master's Guide) fills the crypt.
 Characters within 5 feet of the crypt's open doorway are affected.

 If the brown mold is killed off, characters can dig through the moldy crust to find the bones of Baron Driif lying atop a marble slab.